solita/solita.github.com/_posts/2015-03-19-ninja-berries.md

 These are slightly abbreviated for clarity, but the Hunt & Thomas book is solid; read it.

 Getting back to Solita, its practices were not born out of the blue.
 Particularly our current and ex coordinators of trainings [Timo Lehtonen](https://www.linkedin.com/profile/view?id=144187910) and [Anna Rautiainen](https://www.linkedin.com/profile/view?id=11016302) deserve a mention here, first and foremost.
+Our culture was shaped by their personal passion.
 Cheers and thank you!

 Timo and Anna would confirm that the topic of trainings is a bit controversial in the corporate world.
 To cut a long story short, employer and employee interests diverge by definition.
 Learning is not directly productive in the traditional sense.